mbest1813/documentation/v2/clickstream/destinations/resonate.md

 [Learn more about Resonate](https://www.resonate.com/)

-## Why send data to Resonate using Astronomer Clickstream?
+## Why send data to Resonate using MetaRouter?

-Integrating Astronomer Clickstream with Resonate will circumvent the need for manual implementation.
+Integrating MetaRouter with Resonate will circumvent the need for manual implementation.
 More importantly, it will enrich the data you see in your Resonate dashboard and equip your team to better understand your customer base.
 Once your team has a better grasp of your customer base, it can effectively measure marketing performance and create engaging content.

-## Getting Started with Resonate and Astronomer Clickstream
+## Getting Started with Resonate and MetaRouter

 ***Note:** This connector supports client-side analytics.js only.
-You also need to have implemented Astronomer [inside your website](../sources/analyticsjs.md) prior to enabling this connector.*
+You also need to have implemented MetaRouter [inside your website](../sources/analyticsjs.md) prior to enabling this connector.*

 ### Resonate Side